Download artwork on our FREE STUFF page!

-Kali Mantra: Goddess of Time & Death
+Ma Kali: Goddess of Time & Death

-Meaning of the Kali Mantra
+Lyrics and Meaning of Kali's Mantra

 The words to this Kali Mantra are “Om Hrim Hum Hrim Kali Shakti Namaha.”
 Most of this mantra is composed of powerful single syllables known as bija or seed syllables.
 Brief definitions for the words in this mantra are given below.
 More extensive explanations of the bija syllables are given in One Word Mantras: Powerful Bija Seed Syllables.